CAP-IT FCCC Projects

 Director, Biological Imaging Facility

-In this supplement, the focus will be on conducting proof-of-principle studies to assess the effectiveness of DNA Polymerase Theta (Polθ) as a target for preventing BRCA1-associated cancers with the aim to evaluate Brca1 cancer initiation and Polq gene mutations.
+In this supplement, we will carry out proof-of-principle studies and determine whether DNA Polymerase Theta (Polθ) is an effective target for BRCA1 cancer prevention with the aim to evaluate Brca1 cancer initiation and Polq gene mutations.
 These preliminary studies will determine whether Polθ is an effective target for the interception and lay the groundwork for future studies using small molecule Polθ inhibitors.
 (For additional information, please visit NIH RePORTER)